 Autism Awareness vs Autism Acceptance

-We are very happy to present today’s guest blog post from Julia Laferrera.
+We are very happy to present today’s guest blog post from Julian Laferrera.

 This April, many people around the world are celebrating Autism Awareness Month.
 I am not one of them; I will be celebrating Autism Acceptance Month.
 Although these terms sound similar, they mean very different things.